No matching questions found.

 Can rollback still execute when the rolled-back plugin itself is throwing a fatal error?

-As a result, even if the just-updated plugin is throwing a fatal error, the WP-CLI process performing the rollback is unaffected and can complete the file replacement (restoring the previous version) reliably.
+As a result, even if the just-updated plugin is throwing a fatal error, the WP-CLI process performing the rollback is unaffected by it and can complete the file replacement (restoring the previous version) reliably.
+Other healthy plugins and paid plugins remain loaded so their custom update filters keep firing normally.

 The actual sequence: